Levin College of Law

 In 2020, Johnston was elected into the American Law Institute.
 She has served as Chair of both the Criminal Justice Section and the Law and Mental Disability Section of the American Association of Law Schools.
 She has also served on the Legal Scholars Committee of the American Psychology-Law Society.

 Professor Johnston earned her A.B. from Princeton University and her J.D. (cum laude) from Harvard Law School.
 She previously worked as a litigation associate at Arnold & Porter LLP in Washington, D.C., and director of the Maryland Public Interest Research Group in Baltimore, MD.
 Johnston clerked for Judge Richard Tallman of the U.S. Court of Appeals for the Ninth Circuit.
-Johnston is currently a University of Florida Research Foundation Professor and Associate Director of the Race and Crime Center for Justice.

 Education